 Healthcare administrators have an obligation to their doctors to provide a work environment that supports compliance with privacy laws and supports the providers’ right to practice without undue anxiety about information breaches.

-Administrators also have a duty to provide patients with a space where they can receive confidential clinical care.
+Administrators also have a duty to provide patients with space where they can receive confidential clinical care.
 Hospital administrators have a fiduciary (that is, trust-based) obligation to the board and the community to avoid unnecessary penalties or fines related to HIPAA violations as well.

 Administrators can employ a few basic strategies to create clinical settings that support doctor-patient confidentiality.